 As it comes from the broken link definition, such refs do not operate anymore, and we can name a few causes for this:

 There is also another cause for refs to turn into non-working, which implies no interference from outside.
 Its name is link rot, and it is the natural propensity for references to stop operating after all.
 Link rot is a prevailing challenge, whether we want it or not, and researches show that websites tend to lose about a quarter of their links every decade approximately!
+According to PRO SEO Ireland, broken link building is the most natural and affordable way of earning links to your website.

 The most common cause why link rot takes place is that websites become unavailable due to being abandoned.
 Also, it can happen after interests change and the site does not attract visitors anymore.